marcolardera/chatgpt-cli/README.md

 Then just chat!
 The number next to the prompt is the [tokens](https://platform.openai.com/tokenizer) used in the conversation at that point.

 Use the `/q` command to quit and show the number of total tokens used and an estimate of the expense for that session.

+## Context

+Use the `--context <FILE PATH>` command line option (or `-c` as a short version) in order to provide the model an initial context (technically a *system* message for ChatGPT).
+For example:

+`python chatgpt.py --context notes.txt`

+Both absolute and relative paths are accepted.

+Typical use cases for this feature are:

+- Giving the model some code and ask to explain/refactor
+- Giving the model some text and ask to rephrase with a different style (more formal, more friendly, etc)
+- Asking for a translation of some text